manaakiwhenua/agent_template/README.md

 where $p_\textrm{LU}$ is the fraction of patches with land use $LU$ and the summation is for all land uses with $p_\textrm{LU}>0$.

 #### Pollination index
-The mean pollination value of patches.
+The mean pollination value.

-#### Bird suitable fraction
+#### Bird suitable index

-The fraction of bird suitable patches.
+The mean bird suitability.

 ### Default land use parameters
 These are the land use parameters set by the "preset: default" option of `landuse-parameter-source`.